novotnyllc/MSBuildSdkExtras/README.md

 Few notes:

 - This will only work in VS 2017, Visual Studio for Mac.
-It's possible it will work in Code, but only as an editor.
+It's possible it will work in Code, but only as an editor as this requires full `msbuild` to build.
-- To compile, you'll need the desktop build engine -- `msbuild.exe`.
+- To compile, you'll need the desktop build engine -- `msbuild`.
 Most of the platforms rely on tasks and utilities that are not yet cross platform
 - You must install the tools of the platforms you intend to build.
 For Xamarin, that means the Xamarin Workload; for UWP install those tools as well.

 NuGet: `MSBuild.Sdk.Extras`